A project scope is one facet of planning, where goals are precisely defined and communicated to all the participants.

 Of course, you are investing your money and efforts into something to get certain returns on what is the use of wasting your time on it.

 Craft a project statement

-Having something in Black and white makes sense in numerous ways, even after completing a project.
+Having something in black and white makes sense in numerous ways, even after completing a project.
 The success stories are told this way, right!
-That what they started with (maybe with nothing or very little) and what they have achieved.
+That is what they started with (maybe with nothing or very little) and what they have achieved.

 Word crafting is used here as this statement should be inspiring enough to keep all stakeholders moving and works as the synergy that makes one and one resulting in eleven instead of two.

 A precisely defined project scope helps the project manager to divide work responsibilities, accumulate and allot skills effectively.
 Project scope management not only makes expected results deliverable but keeping the stakes of all stakeholders safe.